-2.1 The Government's Autumn Budget to Parliament, which was scheduled to be presented to Parliament on 6th November 2019, has now been postponed.
-The Autumn Budget provides a formal update on the state of the economy, responds to new economic and fiscal forecasts from the Office for Budget Responsibility (OBR) and sets out fiscal measures for the following year.
-The General Election scheduled for 12th December 2019 has increased uncertainty regarding the medium-term outlook for public finances and local government funding.
+2.1 The Government's Autumn Budget to Parliament normally provides a formal update on the state of the economy, responds to new economic and fiscal forecasts from the Office for Budget Responsibility (OBR) and sets out fiscal measures for the following year.
+The Autumn Budget was cancelled, and following the General Election, the Spring Budget which is expected to cover similar areas is now scheduled for 11th March 2020.